How Blockchain Is Improving The Global Supply Chain

 Few, if any, industries in the modern marketplace are immune to the impact of technology.
 The digital disruption touches all facets of the global business community, from product design and marketing to logistics and sales.
 For procurement pros, one technology holds the potential to fundamentally alter the global supply chain forever: the blockchain.

 The subject of endless speculation and analysis—and surrounded by a galaxy of buzzwords—the “blockchain supply chain” is one built on a high-tech foundation and a new approach to logistics, data management, and inventory control.
-Understanding blockchain technology’s power, and the potential pitfalls it holds, is key to ensuring your organisation’s supply chain management (SCM) is ready for the digital future.
+Understanding blockchain technology’s power, and the potential pitfalls it holds, is key to ensuring your organization’s supply chain management (SCM) is ready for the digital future.

 Understanding the Blockchain Supply Chain

 Folks working in the procurement space already have a fairly well-developed understanding of existing supply chain management and the headaches it can create.
 Supply chain management requires constant and detailed attention to the movement of goods and the exchange of currency as supplies become manufactured goods and are then distributed to the market via wholesalers and retailers.
-It’s a sometimes labyrinthine process, and a large organisation can have multiple supply chains spread across countries, continents, or even around the globe.
+It’s a sometimes labyrinthine process, and a large organization can have multiple supply chains spread across countries, continents, or even around the globe.

 This process of sourcing, creating, and eventually selling goods and services to your target market benefits immensely from transparency, accountability, and consistency, although traditional models sometimes fail to meet the mark when it comes to these traits.
-Human error, delays, and decentralised data and documents can slow your workflow to a crawl—and maybe even bring it to a screeching halt.
+Human error, delays, and decentralized data and documents can slow your workflow to a crawl—and maybe even bring it to a screeching halt.

 Enter the blockchain.